- No categories

-Zane Michaelson wrote about some of the hardest times in his life.
+Zane Michaelson wrote about some of the most challenging times in his life.
 Depression and the feeling of discontent which lead him down a road that had the potential to destroy everything and everyone around him.
 Choices were made and hence his story begins.

 This may seem weird if you are not an avid Facebook author stalker.
-In the Facebook world “stalking” an author is a good thing.
+In the Facebook world “stalking,” an author is a good thing.
 It means I follow them on all social media.
 Stay up to date with new releases.
 Follow the author to other pages and groups for “takeovers”.
-Generally be a super-fan and show my support.
-It allows me as a reader to converse with and get to know an author.
-The author is a real person not just words in a book.
-It adds to the reading experience especially with an author like Zane.
-He responds to his readers comments and is genuine.
-Even though he keeps his real identity a secret his personality shines through.
+Generally, be a super-fan and show my support.
+It allows me, as a reader, to converse with and get to know an author.
+An author is a real person, not just words in a book.
+It adds to the reading experience, especially with an author like Zane.
+He responds to his reader’s comments and is genuine.
+Even though he keeps his real identity a secret, his personality shines through.
 I know about his sweet tooth and his crush and obsession with Kylie Minogue.
 Like I said, you get to know more about the person behind the words.

 **Following an author and getting to have this ‘personal’ experience does not mean you have the right to harass or act inappropriately with an author.
-If you wouldn’t do it or say it to someone face to face then don’t do it on Facebook.
+If you wouldn’t do it or say it to someone face to face, then don’t do it on Facebook.
 OK, done preaching…. just be smart.
-Don’t ruin the experience for others who know how to act appropriate.
+Don’t ruin the experience for others who know how to act appropriately.

 Back on the subject of Zane Michaelson and why I am grateful he stuck with me.
 Yes, I love the personal story he shared with us, but this isn’t why I chose to write about him now.

 We picked a date and time and waited.
 I continued to play on my blog but the number of members did not climb very much.
-If I remember correctly I had about 35 before Zane’s takeover and 76 on takeover day.
-I remember the 76 because it was almost double my members.
+If I remember correctly, I had about 35 before Zane’s takeover and 76 on takeover day.

 What nobody knows about that day, until now, is that I got ready 2 hours before the takeover.
 I set up my room with a cushy chair, pillows, and blankets.
 I added a folding table, covered it with a table-cloth, set up snacks, and drink and counted down the minutes until the takeover was to begin.
 I know it was silly but I did it.
 It was a big event for me.

 I messaged Zane about 15 minutes before takeover time and prayed he did not forget.
 He answered right away and stayed on the private message with me while chatting easily with the readers.
 His encouragement was everything I needed to convince myself I could really do this.
-It was so much fun and my adrenaline was pumping through my body.
-I am not sure I was actually breathing the entire time.
+It was so much fun and the adrenaline was pumping through my body.
+I’m not sure I was actually breathing the entire time.